thomaswiener/etribes-eday-2019-09-27/docs/070-instance-http.md

 ## Instance HTTP

 There is a webserver running on port 80.
 Connect to it.
 Traffic is blocked!
-We need to create a new securty group and attach it to the instance.
+We need to create a new security group and attach it to the instance.

 ---

-1. Security Group
+#### Security Group

 Add additional security_group